good-loop/doc/pages/internal/data-briefing-notes.md

 We are working on:

  - Custom AI
- - A DSP -> SSP bridge for smooth integration into the existing ad infrastructure.
+ - Deeper integration with the advertising ecosystem -- including data services.

 ## Partly Open Source (because we're partly nice people)